 Agriculture

-Updated on 11th June, 2024, By Sonu Gupta
+Updated on 04th November, 2025, By Sonu Gupta

 Wheat is the second most staple food crop in India after Rice.
-The various states of Wheat cultivation include soil and climate requirements, land preparation, sowing, manures and fertilizers, irrigation schedule, inter-cultivation, and harvesting.
+The various stages of Wheat cultivation include soil and climate requirements, land preparation, sowing, manures and fertilizers, irrigation schedule, inter-cultivation, and harvesting.

 Table of Contents